Clément Marot

 This website is dedicated to the French Renaissance poet Clément Marot (Cahors 1496 - Turin 1544).
 Why?
 Because he deserves a 'monument'.

 The most important monument however he created himself: his poems.
 A selection will be successively published on this website (with translations into English, and if available into Dutch) .
 Even after almost five centuries his poems deserve to be read.
-They can touch you, a number of his chansons go right into your heart, and some of his rhymed epistles written in exile simply move you; and of course: his Psalm versifications, they are not sung today anymore, but they gave the impetus to the singing reformation of John Calvin and inspired so many composers in the 16th century.
+They can touch you, a number of his chansons go right into your heart, and some of his rhymed epistles written in exile simply move you; and of course: his Psalm versifications.
+Literally they are seldom sung (superseded by new translations) but they gave the impetus to the singing reformation of John Calvin and inspired so many composers in the 16th century, that you hear them a lot... at concerts.

 BTW, you can read a short biography following this link